tysonhunsberger-byte/ambiance/README.md

    ```

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html`
    interface at `http://127.0.0.1:8000/`.
-The UI exposes controls for checking Modalys
+The UI exposes controls for checking the
-   and Praat installers, triggering extractions, launching any executable that you
+   bundled Modalys and Praat installers, triggering extractions, launching any
-   point to (including the extracted Modalys/Praat binaries), registering workspaces
+   executable that you point to (including custom tools or the extracted installers),
-   for external tools, and rendering ambience layers through the Python audio engine.
+   registering standalone executables or entire workspaces for external tools, and
+   rendering ambience layers through the Python audio engine.
+If you place a
-   If you place a different HTML interface on disk, pass its path via `--ui`.
+   different HTML interface on disk, pass its path via `--ui`.

 ### External workspaces & desktop bubbles